Get on board with food safety audits

 Food safety audits are a critical part of any food business owner’s toolbox.
 They help to ensure that the food they are making is safe for customers every day they are trading and to maintain public trust in their business and the food industry as a whole.

-Remember that a 3rd party audit will only give a snap shot of standards at the time of the audit so it is important for managers to do a weekly spot check and for staff to complete monitoring checks such as cleaning schedules, opening and closing checks every day.
+Remember that a 3rd party audit will only give a snap shot of standards at the time of the audit.
+It is also important for managers to do a weekly spot check and for staff to complete monitoring checks such as cleaning schedules, opening and closing checks every day.

 Previous